 - a.
 To request Members to confirm their respective focal points as members of TRCG and update the list of resource persons as appropriate. - b.
-To endorse the priority training and research areas as proposed in TRCG Annual Report 2021. - c.
-To endorse the TRCG Work Plan for 2022-2023 and AOP 2022 (with Q1 of 2023) including the hosting of the 4th TRCG Forum cum TRCG Planning Meeting under the support of TCTF, and other budget requests which are incorporated into the budget proposal to be submitted by AWG.
+To endorse the priority training and research areas as proposed in TRCG Annual Report 2022.

+- c.
+To endorse the TRCG Work Plan for 2023-2024 and AOP 2023 (with Q1 of 2024) including the hosting of the Roving Seminar, the 4th TRCG Forum and TRCG Planning Meeting under the support of TCTF, and other budget requests which are incorporated into the budget proposal to be submitted by AWG. - d.
+To appoint Dr Anh Tien DO (Vietnam) as the new Chairperson of TRCG, replacing Mr WONG Wai-kin. - e.
+To appoint Mr CHOY Chun-wing (Hong Kong, China) as the new Vice Chairperson of TRCG. - f.
+To re-appoint Dr CHA Eun Jeong (Republic of Korea) as the Vice Chairperson of TRCG.